lewis-creates/z-griffiths/README.md

 ## Wireframes

+I used [Balsamiq](http://balsamiq.com/) to sketch the wireframes and start having a general idea of how the website would have looked like.
+There have been deviations from the original ideas, such as:
+- the use of a testimonials and reviews section;
+- using an image of the artist on the contact page;
+- the position of the social media icons.

+Below, a showcase of the desktop, tablet and mobile wireframes.

 - [Home Page Wireframe - View](link)
 - [Mobile Wireframe - View](link)
 - [Contact Us Page Wireframe - View](link)